 Late January to February is also the time when many adventure tourists come to Leh Ladakh to walk over frozen Zanskar River from Padum in Zanskar Valley to Leh, popularly known as Chadar Trek.

 From November to December / Mid-January types, if the sun is shining the colors in the Lakes such as Pangong Tso or Tso Moriri are breathtaking but the options to stay near them are none or limited.
 Just some Home Stays in nearing villages which very basic facilities will be available to brave the extreme cold.

 After Mid-January, both Pangong Tso and Tso Moriri along with other high altitude lakes start to freeze and become solid as earth as you can literally drive your car over it, leave alone walking over it 🙂 … Be responsible and don’t do that of course 😉

 Are you still confused??
 Don’t worry.
 I will suggest if you want to see heaps of snow and have a good adventure, then you must plan your road trip to Ladakh starting June first/ the second week up to mid of July types.

 However, if you are more interested in nature’s lovely colors pallet and maybe you are very much into photography then the late season is the time.
 You do not really want to miss out on i.e. late-September up to the second week of October when colors are oozing out vividly all over Ladakh!!

 Do you have any questions or suggestions or need any help in planning your trip to Leh Ladakh?
-If yes, please feel free to post them either in the comments section of this article below or in “Ask a Travel Question” section of the website.
+If yes, please feel free to post them either in the comments section of this article below.
 You can also take guidance from many travel experts in our DoW Community Forums and discuss your upcoming travel plans for Dharamshala 🙂

 If you like the article, please feel free to share it with any of your family or friends who are planning a trip to Ladakh.